titron/whereIsMyCar/README.md

 then click "Show Directions".

-Below show the Travel-Route to your car parking place.will be
+Below show the Travel-Route to your car.